AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

 .. code:: Ada

    type Schedule is array (Days range Mon ..
-Fri) of Real;
+Fri) of Float;
    type Flags_T is array ( -10 ..
 10 ) of Boolean;
    -- this may or may not be null range type Dynamic is array (1 ..
 N) of Integer;